mattblovell/kodi_panel/README.rst

 The ``touch_callback()`` function then sets a flag (``screen_press``) that gets used elsewhere.
-For better responsive, the interrupt callback is also able to invoke ``update_display()``; without that immediate call, one has to wait (up to the sleep time in ``main``) for a reaction.
+For better responsiveness, the interrupt callback is also able to invoke ``update_display()`` directly; without that immediate call, one has to wait (up to the sleep time in ``main``) for a reaction.

 (It looks like the RPi.GPIO package makes of use ``pthreads`` to provide